PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `0.1362457275390625`.
 This exceeds the project's independent `1e-1` ceiling, so the model is not promoted despite the aggregate evaluator result.

+`alike_l_opset11_192x320_post.onnx` remains active with the normalized reason `topk_index_instability_from_float_ties`.
+Both previous-frame matching outputs are exact.
+In the new-keypoint path, the TopK values differ by at most `1.8298625946044922e-5`, but near-tied scores select or order different indices.
+That turns into an index difference up to 59,908 and a decoded coordinate difference up to `290.0000057220459`.
+Of the 5,000 returned keypoints, 4,955 coordinates are common as sets and many raw-order differences are adjacent pair swaps; the associated descriptors move with those indices.
+Rounding the scores before TopK would alter the source model's selection semantics, so the converter does not add such a model-specific stabilization rule.

 The root-only Tier 3 gate at commit `c838b42` contains 71 models.
 The managed result is `docs/baselines/flatbuffer_direct_tier3_root_c838b42.json`: 22 passed, 15 conversion errors, 17 timeouts, 1 accuracy failure, and 16 missing